KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates III -- Regularity Estimates

 where we have introduced the quantities

-To be completely transparent, as alluded to before the statement of Lemma \ref{lemma:ItoP1Cpt}, we first establish some spatially averaged estimate.
-Moreover, our analysis for the quantities $\Xi_{S,T}^{N,+}$ and $\Upsilon_{S,T}^{N,+}$ is identical to analysis of the pair $\Xi_{S,T}^{N,-}$ and $\Upsilon_{S,T}^{N,-}$, so we detail the analysis only for the latter pair.
+To be completely transparent, as alluded to before the statement of Lemma \ref{lemma:ItoP1Cpt}, we first establish a spatially averaged estimate.
+Moreover, our analysis for the quantities $\Xi^{N,+}$ and $\Upsilon^{N,+}$ is identical to analysis of the pair $\Xi^{N,-}$ and $\Upsilon^{N,-}$.